 Big Data Analytics and Data Science

-BigQuery from Google Cloud has many powerful features that allow users to view their data in real-time, providing continual up-to-date information to help guide business decisions.
+For instance, BigQuery from Google Cloud has many powerful features that allow users to view their data in real-time, providing continual up-to-date information to help guide business decisions.
 Big Query is a serverless NoOps (no operations) platform that separates compute and storage, meaning that better autoscaling is offered as they can be independently scaled as required.
 BigQuery’s Machine Learning and Business Intelligence Engine analysis of various data models are quite powerful.
 It integrates seamlessly with the Google Cloud AI platform and other tools like Data Studio.